Home > Malaysia > Kuala Lumpur > Sri KDU International School Klang

 Do students practice religion at the school?
 What religion?

-For Muslims students we follow the government policy of 2 hours of Islamic based lessons.
-There is no other religion taught at the school
+Yes, Muslim students at our school follow the government’s policy of 2 hours of Islamic lessons per week.
+No other religions are taught at the school.

 How does the school accommodate non-religious students or students of a different religion?